prcolaco/vanethy/README.md

 # vanethy
-Vanity account addresses creation for Ethereum or other EVM chains
+Vanity account addresses creation CLI tool for Ethereum or other EVM chains

 ## Installation